scikit-hep/scikit-hep.github.io/pages/developers/index.md

 layout: page
 title: Developer information
 permalink: /developer
-nav_order: 80
+nav_order: 30
 has_children: true
 ---

 The pages here are intended for developers who are making or maintaining a package and want to follow modern best practices in Python.

+> ## Note
+>
-This is especially important for packages that are part of Scikit-HEP or being proposed to join - if you are here to propose a new package for Scikit-HEP, read [package requirements][guidelines] - it is the only Scikit-HEP-specific page.
+> If you are here to propose a new package for Scikit-HEP, please read [package
+> requirements][guidelines] for a list of minimum Scikit-HEP requirements for
+> packages joining the organization.

 New developers are encouraged to read the following pages.
 Veteran developers should still check out [introduction][intro], as it has a guide on